 You may want to check out our previous: Rolling Forecasts: is it time to abandon the traditional budget?
-(Part 1) and Rolling Forecasts: benefits, key principles & scenario modelling (Part 2) as we move onto the final leg of our journey, exploring why organisations need a forecast in the first place, some of the challenges you can expect when considering a move to a rolling forecast model, best practice and technology advice.
+(Part 1) and Rolling Forecasts: benefits, key principles & scenario modeling (Part 2) as we move onto the final leg of our journey, exploring why organizations need a forecast in the first place, some of the challenges you can expect when considering a move to a rolling forecast model, best practice and technology advice.

 Unfortunately, the traditional budget can sometimes fall short across a number of areas:

 - The traditional budget does not react to what is actually happening in the business during the forecast (budget) period